the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 Belief Changes:
 - General
 	- Certain belief categories now prohibit the player from selecting more than one of that type of belief (unless they're able to pick two or more of the appropriate belief type at the same time, which I need to figure out how to fix).
-This currently applies to: Follower Beliefs that add Food yields and Enhancer Beliefs that increase religious pressure.
+This currently applies to: Follower Beliefs that add Food yields of +2 or higher (Gardens being exempt from this restriction) and Enhancer Beliefs that increase religious pressure.
 - Pantheons
 	- Terrain based Pantheons and Strength of the Earth are limited to only add yields to tiles that are in the first and second rings of workable tiles for cities following that religion.
 However, Strength of the Earth doesn't apply this restriction to Manufactories or the Mining Pit ancient wonder.
 	- Pantheons that added Happiness to Natural tiles no longer do so.
 	- Faith Healers is moved to Follower, only grants +10 HP of healing to units adjacent to the city, but grants a new "Healing Hands" promotion to Personnel units (boosts healing for adjacent units by +10 HP) and adds +2 Faith to Hospitals and Medical Labs.
-	- Fertility Rites buffed to add +25% Production towards Civilians and +1 Food/Faith to Food Stores (and replacements).
+	- Fertility Rites buffed to add +1 Food/Faith to Food Stores (and replacements).
 	- Home and Hearth buffed to count every 5 population in capital cities for its extra yields.
 	- God of Commerce adds +2 Water instead of +2 Science, and adds +1 Faith to Markets, making it an actually useful Pantheon.
-	- Religious Settlements buffed to +25% expansion rate and adds +1 Culture, +2 Faith to National Wonders.
+	- Religious Settlements buffed to +25% expansion rate and grants a +25% Production bonus towards Civilians.
 	- Sacred Waters moved to Follower and buffed to add yields to Greywater Treatment Plant (+1 Water/Faith) and Hydroponic Farming (+1 Food/Faith) buildings.
 	- Sacrificial Fire buffed to add +10% Production towards Land Military units.
 	- Strength of the Earth no longer adds Production to any tiles except the Mining Pit, which now gains +2 Production/Faith if it spawns and the tile's owner is following this belief.